Previous Events

 Prices fall daily – come early for the best selection; come later for the best prices!

-The sale will include materials from The late Lewis Bosworth collection: LGBTQ studies and literature, Portuguese and French language and culture, travel, art, poetry, writing, theater, religion, and more.
+The sale included materials from The late Lewis Bosworth collection: LGBTQ studies and literature, Portuguese and French language and culture, travel, art, poetry, writing, theater, religion, and more.

 Plus additional concentrations in: Guitar Music, Native Americans, Japanese Culture, American Folk Music, Teenage Girl Fiction, U.S. Constitutional History, Franklin Library Editions, Roses, Urdu, and Hindi